-- i.
-Option to Purchase (OTP) or Sale and Purchase Agreement (SPA).
+(i) Option to Purchase (OTP) or Sale and Purchase Agreement (SPA).
 The parties negotiate and enter into the OTP or SPA upon agreement of the terms.
-The buyer will usually lodge a caveat with the Singapore Land Authority to notify of the buyer's interest in the real estate; - ii.
-Arranging for completion of the transfer of real estate, including the payment of purchase price and redemption of any mortgage or charge; and - iii.
-Lodging of all relevant instruments with the Land Register as part of post-closing action.
+A caveat is typically lodged with the Singapore Land Authority to notify of the buyer's interest in the real estate;

+(ii) Arranging for completion of the transfer of real estate, including the payment of purchase price and redemption of any mortgage or charge; and

+(iii) Lodging of all relevant instruments with the Land Register as part of post-closing action.